elvincheung0321/portfolio/content/project/snakegame2/index.md

 ---
 title: 5A.
 Snake Game (Python)
-summary: Write about your project here...
+summary: This game was made using python.
 tags:
   - CV
 #date: 2022-01-01